dladams/duneproc/doc/tutorial02.md

 It is tedious and error-prone for users to create the top-level fcl files for each job and difficult to maintain the lower-level fcl files duplicated across jobs.

-In addition to providing some standard fcl configurations, this package provides the *duneproc* script that builds the top-level fcl and processes all files in a provided list of files.
+For this reason (in addition to providing some standard fcl configurations) this package provides the *duneproc* script that builds the top-level fcl and processes all files in a provided list of files.

+### Usage

-The syntax is:
+The syntax for teh *duneproc* command is:

 <pre>
 duneproc FCL DST NPROC NSKIP OPTS